sea-of-stuff/sos/README.md

 The sos-core module contains the code to:
 - create and manage manifests
 - manage metadata and contexts
-- manage the SOS Roles (agent, storage, nds, dds, mcs)
+- manage the SOS Roles (agent, storage, nds, dds, mms)

 ## sos-rest